NakattakaN/Naka-Ai/README.md

 This project is a modular Python interface for running a local, quantized LLM as an "AI-friend" or VTuber persona named **Naka**.
 It is designed to be resource-efficient (running a 4-bit Llama 3.2 3B model on an RTX 3050) and features multiple input/output modalities, including Discord, local voice, and screen-reading capabilities.

-The core persona is "Naka," a sharp-tongued, sarcastic, and unhinged AI VTuber.
+The core persona is "Naka," unhinged AI.

 ## 🚀 Features